-Difficult or infrequent bowel movements are likely at any stage of pregnancy, but occur most often in the later months.
-High levels of progesterone slow digestion, and the weight of uterus presses against the rectum, compounding the problem.
+Difficult or infrequent bowel movements are likely at any stage of pregnancy but occur most often in the later months.
+High levels of progesterone slow digestion, and the weight of the uterus pressing against the rectum can compound the problem.
 Ask your doctor before taking any over-the-counter remedies.
-If approved, be sure to drink more water than usual to counteract the moisture and chemicals used by the medicine to increase bowel activity.
+If your doctor says it's okay to take a laxative or stool softener, be sure to increase your water intake.